 Planning a trip to New Zealand?
 We’ve come up with a list of our favourite unusual things to do in Auckland – from quirky places to eat, cool bars to drink in and unique things to see, And they are all easily accessible from the CBD.

-This post contains affiliate links and I get a small commission if you make a purchase.
+This post contains affiliate links, and I get a small commission if you make a purchase.
 Buying from these links does not involve any extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
-Also, as an Airbnb Associate I earn when you book through my links.

 Recovering, I rattled off the obvious things like wandering around the many bars and restaurants at the Viaduct, going up the Sky Tower (and hurtling yourself off it if you see fit), taking a ferry over to Waiheke, the beautiful, wine-filled island, nearby – but I felt like I should have been able to reel off a host of cool things – after all I did spend six years here.